monkybrain/hacks/pseudoscript/README.md

 * Implicit console.log?
 E.g. `take length of three, multiply by three and add four` = `console.log add(multiply(tree.length, 3), 4)`

+* Add words like forever and symbols such as ∞ (to show how relative they really are...)

 ### Business case (if any...) ###